Welcome to Art class at B. Bernice Young School!

 STEAM (Science, Technology, Engineering, Art, and Math) exploration boosts the development of critical thinking skills, problem solving skills, hands-on learning, and creative thinking.

+What types of buildings will be in your city?
+Maybe a skyscraper and a car garage?
 How many floors will your building have?
 How tall will your building stand?
 Is your building sturdy and strong?

 Challenge: Build a city using materials you can find in your home.
 One building needs to be able to hold the weight of a small toy figure or toy car.